Now Booking- 'Find Wild Horses, Find Yourself' Alberta Equine Wilderness Retreat 2025

 Thrilled to announce that bookings are now open for our 2025 ‘Find Wild Horses, Find Yourself’ Retreat in Alberta Canada!

 Hosted by yours truly and equine-assisted facilitator Debbie Draves-Legg, this retreat takes place in Alberta wild horse country!
 Join me to experience (and photograph) the stunning wild horses of Alberta, and enjoy transformative sessions with Debbie Draves-Legg, partnering with the lodge’s domestic horses.
 This retreat supports the wonderful work of ‘Help Alberta Wildies Society, dedicated to the protection of the magnificent wild horses in the Rocky Mountain foothills.
 Kindred spirits join each year in a stunning wilderness landscape, with horses as our teachers.
 ‘Find Wild Horses, Find Yourself’ feeds your soul and leads to lifelong friendships.
+This retreat is for all fitness levels.
+No photographic experience or experience with horses required.
 There are two sessions, April 28th-May4th 2025 and May 5-May 11th 2025.
 Limited to 10 guests per session.
 To book your spot, please click here.

 Some testimonials: